Vitiligo (overview) L80

 This section has been translated automatically.

-• Focal vitiligo: 14% of patients.
+• Focal vitiligo: 14% of patients

-• Acrofacial vitiligo: 2% of pat.
+• Acrofacial vitiligo: 2% of patients.

-• Vitiligo of the mucosa: 0.5% of pat.
+• Vitiligo of the mucous membrane: 0.5% of patients.

-• Vitiligo universalis: 0,5% of the pat.
+• Vitiligo universalis: 0.5% of patients.

 Depending on the onset of the disease, a further subdivision of vitiligo can be made:

-• Vitiligo with stable course
+• Vitiligo with a stable course

 • Vitiligo with continuous or relapsing progression